wuandr/wuandr.github.io/README.md

 Open `dist/wuandr.github.io/index.html` in a browser to view the site, or serve that folder via your hosting.

 ## Customization
-- Update profile info, project links, and experience in `src/index.html`.
+- Update profile info, projects, and experience directly in `src/index.html`.
 - Tweak colors/spacing in `src/styles.css`.
 - Add client-side behavior in `src/main.ts` (remember to rebuild).